-The EC601/602/652/653 PSU incorporates a built-in solar charge management feature, which will monitor the input from a separate solar panel and regulator.
-The Solar Active symbol will be displayed on the control panel when there is an amount of energy available to charge the battery.
+The EC601/EC602/EC652/EC653 PSU incorporates a built-in solar charge management feature, which will monitor the input from a separate solar panel and regulator if fitted.
+The current produced from the solar regulator is displayed along with an indication of which battery is being charged.